 Query failed: ERROR: unterminated quoted string at or near “‘’’”

-As you can see from the screenshot above, I’ve found a SQLMAP SQL Injection vulnerable website.
-Now I need to list all the databases in that Vulnerable database. (this is also called enumerating number of columns).
+As you can see from the screenshot above, I’ve found an SQLMAP SQL Injection vulnerable website.
+Now I need to list all the databases in that Vulnerable database. (this is also called enumerating the number of columns).
 As I am using SQLMAP, it will also tell me which one is vulnerable.

 sqlmap -u http://www.gbhackers.com/products_showitem_clemco.php?item_id=28434 --dbs